soveacha99-alt/Springboot-task-manager/README.md

 ## Run Locally
 1. Open the project in IntelliJ IDEA
 2. Run `HelloWorldWebAppApplication`
+3. Use this link "http://localhost:8080/" to open spring boot in any browsers.

 ## Deployment
 This project can be deployed using Railway.